Periodic words, common subsequences and frogs: Introduction

+\Cref{part:algorithm} contrasts the constants $\gamma_W$ with the usual Chv\'atal--Sankoff constant $\gamma$ from \eqref{eq:chvatal_sankoff}.
+Whereas convergence of limits defining both $\gamma$ and $\gamma_W$ is an easy application of a standard superadditivity argument, $\gamma$ is not known to be computable in finite time.
+Even the algorithms to approximate $\gamma$ are non-trivial, see \cite{lueker_2009}.

 \paragraph{Frog dynamics.} The key to \Cref{thm:basic} is the analysis of the following dynamical system.
 Let $W$ be a fixed word, and set $k=\len W$.
 Imagine a circle of $k$ lily pads, each of which is occupied by a frog.
 The $k$ frogs vary from a large nasty frog to a little harmless froggie.
+No two frogs are equally nasty, and are thus linearly ordered by their nastiness.
 They all face in the same (circular) direction.
 At each time step $t=0,1,\dotsc$, the following happens: \begin{enumerate} \item The monster living below pokes some of the frogs with its tentacles.
 Each poked frog gets agitated, and wants to jump away. \item In the order of descending nastiness, starting from the nastiest frog, each of the agitated frogs will leap to the next `available' lily pad, that is either empty or occupied by a less menacing frog.
-Doing so causes the current occupant become agitated, and the frog that just hopped calms down.
+Doing so causes the current occupant to become agitated, and the frog that just hopped calms down.

-This process repeats until all frogs are content once more. \end{enumerate} Below, in \Cref{fig:frogex}, is an example of one round of this process, where here and thereafter we denote the frogs $\froggie_1, \froggie_2,\dotsc,\froggie_k$ in the order of nastiness, with $\froggie_1$ being the nastiest.
+This process repeats until all frogs are content once more. \end{enumerate} Note that, with each step of this process, the nastiest agitated frog get less and less nasty.
+This guarantees termination of the process, and implies that no frog jumps over another agitated frog.
+Below, in \Cref{fig:frogex}, is an example of one round of this process, where here and thereafter we denote the frogs $\froggie_1, \froggie_2,\dotsc,\froggie_k$ in the order of nastiness, with $\froggie_1$ being the nastiest.